CyVerse-learning-materials/cyverse_mooc/step1.rst

         - Quick Start Guides will help you with quick, specific tasks
         - Platform Guides are more in-depth guides of CyVerse’s platforms
         - Tutorials are start-to-finish lessons on accomplishing certain analyses and tasks using CyVerse
-- To access UK/Austria specific versions of the Learning Center, go to the bottom left corner of the Learning Center home page, and click on the v:latest icon.
+- To access UK/Austria specific versions of the Learning Center, go to the bottom left corner of the Learning Center home page, and click on the v:cyverse-usa icon.
 From here, you can select the version of the documentation from the menu.

 ----